-After CPD Officer Ella French visitation attended by thousands, more expected for funeral
+Thousands attend fallen CPD Officer Ella French funeral service

 She is the first female Chicago police officer killed in the line of duty since 1988.
 This is also the first time a CPD officer has died in the line of duty since Mayor Lori Lightfoot took office.

-French is survived by her mother and four brothers.
+French is survived by her mother and brother.